 Place your records vertically in a tightly closed container.
 Always ask for assistance if you need help getting them down from a high shelf.

 The sleeves of the vinyl records are an important part of history as they usually contain artwork from the recording artist.
 But the sleeves also serve to protect the record.
 If your records are stored without their protective sleeves, then they can rub against tables, shelves, boxes and even other records - Resulting in scratches that can negatively affect the sound of the vinyl records.
 The sound of your vinyl record is very important as it is one factor in determining the value.

-Are you committed to taking care of your vinyl records?
+Are you committed to taking care of and storing your vinyl records?

 Caring and protecting your vinyl records can take a lot of work.
 Not to mention, the expense of purchasing the tools and products to keep your records clean and in top shape.

 Paul at Cash For Records understands that you may not have the time and money to commit to taking care of your records.
 And that's okay.

 We understand you may be busy with a full time job.
 Your spouse and kids also need your love and attention - Maybe even your dog!
 Life just happens.
 Sometimes there is not enough time in the day to take care of anything.